mnot/I-D/variants/draft.md

 # Introduction

-HTTP proactive content negotiation ({{!RFC7231}}, Section 3.4.1) is seeing renewed interest in negotiation for language and other, newer attributes (for example, see {{?I-D.ietf-httpbis-client-hints}}).
+HTTP proactive content negotiation ({{!RFC7231}}, Section 3.4.1) is seeing renewed interest, both for existing request headers like Content-Language and for newer ones (for example, see {{?I-D.ietf-httpbis-client-hints}}).

 Successfully reusing negotiated responses that have been stored in a HTTP cache requires establishment of a secondary cache key ({{!RFC7234}}, Section 4.1).
 Currently, the Vary header ({{!RFC7231}}, Section 7.1.4) does this by nominating a set of request headers.

-HTTP's caching model allows a certain amount of latitude in normalising request header field values, so as to increase the chances of a cache hit while still respecting the semantics of that header.
-However, this is often inadequate; even when the headers' semantics are understood, a cache does not know enough about the possible alternative representations available on the origin server to make an appropriate decision.
+HTTP's caching model allows a certain amount of latitude in normalising those request header field values, so as to increase the chances of a cache hit while still respecting the semantics of that header.
+However, normalisation is not formally defined, leading to divergence in cache behaviours.

+Even when the headers' semantics are understood, a cache does not know enough about the possible alternative representations available on the origin server to make an appropriate decision.

 For example, if a cache has stored the following request/response pair:

 ~~~
-GET /foo HTTP/1.1
+GET /clancy HTTP/1.1
 Host: www.example.com
 Accept-Language: en;q=1.0, fr;q=0.5